miguelcarax/linux-basic-administration/README.md

 + `/etc/passwd` - is a list of users recognized by the system.
 + `su - julian` - Impersonate as `julian` user. `-` option will provoke to act if it was a user login
 + `/etc/sudoers` - `pablelas ALL = ( ALL : ALL) NOPASSWD: ALL` - Full `root` access to `pablelas` user
++ Most distributions establish a different path for finding executables for normal users as compared to root users.
+In particular the directories `/sbin` and `/usr/sbin` are not searched, since `sudo` inherits the `PATH` of the user, not the full root user
 + `passwd -l` - locks an account by prepending a ! to the encrypted password (`/etc/shadow`)
 + shells should be set to `/bin/false` or `/bin/nologin` to protect against remote login
-+ `sudo authconfig --passalgo=sha512 --update` - change the algorith to cypher the user password stored in `/etc/shadow`
++ `authconfig --passalgo=sha512 --update` - change the algorith to cypher the user password stored in `/etc/shadow`
 + `chage -d 0 username` - invalidate user password and force update
 + `chsh -s /bin/zsh username` - change `username` default shell
 + `usermod -e 2020-01-01 username` - disable `username` user account at the date supplied